JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 ### Total bond cost to owners of properties with 2023 assessed values (AVs) of $500,000
 ![Bond totals for example properties: principal + estimated interest and fees](pagesManual/LeviesReport/20240213/BondSummaryParcels.png "Bond totals")

+$500,000 was chosen since it is approximately the median of the median home AVs in the school districts with tax measures.

 The conservative assumption used was that the POF (proportional obligation factor) as of 2023 remains constant over the term of the bond.
 The interested reader can use the cost impact estimating calculators (linked below) for the bond and district of interest.
-An annual POF change parameter can be entered in the calculator as well as different AVs.
+An annual POF change parameter can be entered in the calculators as well as different AVs.
 The county assessor's office can assist with calculating the historical POF change parameter for any property.
 The POF = (The example property's AV for a given year) divided by (The Total AV of all properties in the district's tax area for the same year).